 When eyes are open, 61% of a brain's electrical activity is used to process visual information.

 The C-Rod will help if your child loses their place or skips words or lines when they read.

-The C-Rod Will Help A Reader Develop Better Eye Movement Skills
+The C-Rod Will Help A Developing Reader Develop Better Eye Movement Skills

-The C-Rod uses standardized protocols and working distances on a fixed plane; 1) Saccadic Eye Movements on a horizontal plane - first slow then fast.
+The C-Rod is an eye exercise tool that uses standardized protocols and working distances on a fixed plane; 1) Saccadic Eye Movements on a horizontal plane - first slow then fast.
 2) Slow Saccadic Eye Movements in the vertical and oblique planes.
 3) Fixation and Tracking on a horizontal plane 4) Dynamic Near Point of Convergence Exercises; Near-Far Jumps 5) Accommodation / Convergence training.
 All in five minutes a day.